As a mother, I have learned little ways to protect my family and keep them safer in our home, garden, and beyond.

 - It grows up to 2 feet tall.

 Offering a pop of cheery color, marigolds are a wonderful addition to your garden.
 Mosquitoes, along with a host of other insects, detest the aroma marigolds release.
-Marigolds contain an ingredient called thiopenes which insects find extremely unpleasant.
-Thiopenes is released from the marigold's roots and into the surrounding soil.
+Marigolds contain an ingredient called thiophenes which insects find extremely unpleasant.
+Thiopenes are released from the marigold's roots and into the surrounding soil.
 This is why marigolds have long been planted in vegetable gardens—tomato beds, in particular.